The Flask Mega-Tutorial Part VIII: Followers

 This is the eighth installment of the Flask Mega-Tutorial series, in which I'm going to tell you how to implement a "followers" feature similar to that of Twitter and other social networks.

 In this chapter I am going to work on the application's database some more.
 I want users of the application to be able to easily choose which other users they want to follow.
-So I'm going to be expanding the database so that it can keep track of who is following who, which is trickier than you may think.
+So I'm going to be expanding the database to keep track of who is following who, which is trickier than you may think.

 The GitHub links for this chapter are: Browse, Zip, Diff.